robtweed/golgi/TUTORIAL.md

 # Check The Browser's Developer Tools

-If you're using a browser such as Chrome, you can open the Developer Tools panel, and, if you select the *Network* tab, you'll be able to see the sequence of events that occur when you load/reload the *index.html* page.
+Before we move on, if you're using a browser such as Chrome, you can open the Developer Tools panel, and, if you select the *Network* tab, you'll be able to see the sequence of events that occur when you load/reload the *index.html* page.
 You should see in sequence: